attexx/rfm9x_breakout_board/README.md

 ### Description

 The RFM9x Breakout Board is a breadboard friendly PCB, converting the 2mm pitch connectors on the HopeRF modules to a more user friendly 2.54mm (0.100″) pitch footprint, used in standard breadboards.
-Using the breadboard the developers can easily create IoT modules with 430Mhz, 868Mhz or 905Mhz in their projects and add LoRaWAN capabilities to them.
+Using the breadboard, the developers can easily create IoT modules with 430Mhz, 868Mhz or 905Mhz in their projects and add LoRaWAN capabilities to them.

 ### Features